 Alas, my fall pumpkin contribution to the food blogging world.
 Light and fluffy coconut flour pancakes, packed with filling protein.
 Dollop with a creamy cashew cream lightly sweetened with maple syrup for a low sugar topping.

 My food philosophy focuses on food rather than nutrients.
-In the case of carbohydrates, I encourage my clients to choose the right carbs rather than avoid them.
-Still, there are some people, like some of my clients with difficult to control diabetes, who benefit from eating a low (not no) carbohydrate diet.
+In the case of carbohydrates, I encourage my clients to focus on higher fiber carbohydrate foods.
+Still, there are some people, like some of my clients with difficult to control diabetes, who benefit from eating a lower (not no) carbohydrate diet.
 It's easy to makeover most dishes to have less carbs - in most cases I just up the veggies and swap in some filling, healthy fats.
 But where I really struggled was baked goods - even keeping the portion size small, swapping in whole grain flour and using a small amount of sweetener, it would still spike their blood sugar more than I'd like.
 I've got a few cookie recipes in my arsenal using almond meal, another a nutritious low carb flour, but nothing that could replicate light and fluffy consistencies.

 Then I discovered coconut flour.